The Carburetor Shop LLC

 could be made much cheaper with neopreme, rather than leather skirts.
 BE

-will last indefinitely.
-Neopreme pumps used with ethanol will fail rather
+leather will last indefinitely.
+Neopreme pumps used with ethanol will fail

-quickly, while the leather pump will still last indefinitely.
-If at all
+rather quickly, while the leather pump will still last indefinitely.
+If at

-possible, purchase kits with leather pumps.
-In fact, if your old accelerator
+all possible, purchase kits with leather pumps.
+In fact, if your old

-pump is leather, try soaking it in light machine oil rather than replacing it
+accelerator pump is leather, try soaking it in light machine oil rather

 Gaskets – during the 1957 model year, Rochester began using a slotted